episodeiv/songnote/README.md

 scheme and a bunch of additional hints for live players.

 Yes, there's not much here yet, but we're working on it, ain't we?

+# Todo
+* Write a document explaining the syntax, figure out the names of things
+* Implement additions (`=Something + something else`)
+* Make it look decent
+* Decide the rules for references (`=SomethingElse`), as in: Should any kind of block be recorded for later usage in a reference?
+Right now, we only record anything with details to it.
+* Ship some example files